excalidraw/excalidraw/src/packages/excalidraw/README.md

 <pre>(files: <a href="https://github.com/excalidraw/excalidraw/blob/master/src/types.ts">BinaryFileData</a>) => void </pre>

 Adds supplied files data to the `appState.files` cache on top of existing files present in the cache.

-#### `onCollabButtonClick`

-This callback is triggered when clicked on the collab button in excalidraw.
-If not supplied, the collab dialog button is not rendered.

 #### `isCollaborating`